-The Corporation's revenue was two percent higher compared to the budget.
-Traffic volumes were less than anticipated.
-This was more than offset by realized gains on derivative financial instruments.
+The Corporation's revenue was four percent higher compared to the budget.
+Overall traffic volumes were higher than anticipated, driven by passenger and passenger units while commercial units were slightly lower than budgeted.

-When compared to prior year the Corporation's revenue was four percent lower for the quarter.
-Traffic volumes were lower this year compared to last year.
-This was partially offset by an increase in the fuel surcharge and realized gains on derivative financial instruments relating to the Corporation's fuel hedging program.
+When compared to prior year the Corporation's revenue was two percent lower for the quarter.
+Overall traffic was lower than prior year, but this was partially offset by an increase in passenger traffic.
+There was also a decrease in the amount of realized gains from the fuel hedging program.